binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 _Todo_

-#### Cracking
+#### Cracking {#web-applications-identify-risks-management-of-application-secrets-cracking}

 _Todo_

 Remember we covered Password Profiling in the People chapter where we essentially made good guesses around the end users passwords.
 Here we already have the password hashes.
 We just need to find the source passwords that created the hashes.

 When an attacker acquires a data-store or domain controller dump of hashed passwords, they need to crack the hashes in order to get the passwords.
-How this works is the attacker will find or create a suitable password list of possibly passwords.
+How this works is the attacker will find or create a suitable password list of possible passwords.
 The tool used will attempt to create a hash of each of these words based on the hashing algorithm used on the dump of hashes.
 Then compare each dumped hash with the hashes just created.
 When a match is found, we know that the word in our wordlist used to create the hash that matches the dumped hash is in fact a legitimate password.

 The wordlist needs to be as small as possible obviously and should ideally not contain words that are unlikely to have matching hashes in the hash dump obtained.

 %% See section in TheHackerPlaybook2 on Password Cracking oclHashcat
 John the Ripper (JtR)
 Cain and Abel (windows)

+_Todo_

 Resources:

 * DVWA? toastmasters example?
 * TheHackerPlaybook2 - Special Teams - Password Cracking
 * Owning the web presentation near the end